Cognigy/Documentation/docs/en/docs/ai/flow-nodes/xApp/init-xApp-session.md

 ## Connection Screen

 Customize the text displayed on the Connection Screen.
-Alternatively, you can replace the default Connection Screen with the xApp Page by providing the xApp Template, a mini website containing HTML/CSS/JS, and parameters that you pass into this xApp Template, the xApp Template Data.
+Alternatively, you can replace the default Connection Screen with an xApp Page by providing the xApp Template, a mini website containing HTML/CSS/JS, and parameters that you pass into this xApp Template, the xApp Template Data.

 ## More information